Bourkekev/ms3-your-recipe-hub/README.md

  There is a 'Skip to main content' link just inside the body tag for accessibility for screenreaders.
 The main content is not usually the first thing on a web page.
 Keyboard and screen reader users generally must navigate a long list of navigation links, sub-lists of links, corporate icons, site searches, and other elements before ever arriving at the main content.
 This is then hidden from view with the bootstrap class 'sr-only', however when it receives focus from keyboard it becomes visible, by basically reversing the Bootstrap CSS properties on focus.
 This is based on accessibility recommendations from https://webaim.org/techniques/skipnav/.
 This can be checked by pressing tab when a pages loads.
  </details>

+##### Form input count
+The text area fields have a max number of characters allowed so I added a simple JavaScript character count on input to give the user an idea of how many characters they have used.
+This was based on references from [w3schools oninput](https://www.w3schools.com/jsref/event_oninput.asp) and [w3schools output](https://www.w3schools.com/tags/tag_output.asp).

 ### Features to consider implementing in the future